-The Sustainability Team would like you to grant us our small wish, before leaving your offices - please can you switch off your equipment, lights, and anything consuming power?
+The Sustainability Team and University would like you to grant us a small Christmas wish, before leaving your offices - please can you switch off your equipment, lights, and anything consuming power?

 Help save energy when it is most important